League Champs

 Logan Darnell

 A University of Kentucky pitcher, Logan played for the Mohawks in 2008.
-He was selected by the Minnesota Twins in the 6th round of the 2010 draft.
-He made his debut for the Twins in May of 2014.
+He was selected by the Minnesota Twins in the 6th round of the 2010 MLB draft.
+He made his debut for the Twins on May 6, 2014 against the Cleveland Indians by pitching 3 perfect innnings.

 View Profile